 Reducing your intake of added sugar over time can benefit your overall health, including helping you maintain a moderate weight and healthy blood sugar levels.

-Cutting back on added sugar is important, as excessive consumption is linked to an increased risk of certain health conditions, including fatty liver, type 2 diabetes, and heart disease (1, 2, 3, 4, 5, 6).
+Excessive sugar consumption is linked to an increased risk of certain health conditions, including type 2 diabetes and heart disease.

-Any dietary pattern that reduces or cuts out added sugar is likely to benefit overall health, especially among people who regularly consume high amounts of added sugar.
+Any dietary pattern that decreases or cuts out added sugar is likely to reduce obesity and benefit health, especially among people who regularly consume high amounts of added sugar.

 However, the most important factor in any dietary pattern is consistency, which isn’t necessarily the point of a 30-day no sugar challenge.

-If you cut out added sugar for 30 days only to return to a diet that’s high in added sugar, the benefits of following an added-sugar-free diet will be quickly lost.
+If you cut out added sugar for 30 days only to return to a diet that’s high in added sugar, the benefits of the challenge will be lost.

 The following benefits are related to reducing added sugar in general.